James Reyne (album)

 James Reyne is the debut studio album by Australian singer-songwriter James Reyne, released in September 1987.
 It was the singer's first solo venture since the break-up of the band Australian Crawl in 1986.

 Six singles were released from the album: "Fall of Rome", "Hammerhead", "Rip it Up", "Heaven on a Stick", "Motor's Too Fast" and "Always The Way".

 The album was re-released on vinyl in January 2017 to celebrate its 30th anniversary.

+The Chantoozies, of which Reyne's brother David was a member, covered "Motor's Too Fast" under the title "Slightest Notion" for their 1988 self-titled debut.

 Review

 Tomas Mureika of AllMusic said, "Reyne uses his voice as an instrument, leaping wildly across complex melody lines littered with irresis [sic] hooks" adding the album is "one of the most striking albums of the late-eighties".

 In a Cash Box review, they said "Australian musician's American debut showcasing accessible and intelligent pop/rock and should garner healthy AOR attention immediately."